Square to buy Afterpay for $29 bln as buy now, pay later booms - Up News Info

 Article content

-Square Inc will buy Australia’s Afterpay Ltd for about $29 billion in an all-stock deal as the U.S. fintech firm looks to leverage burgeoning popularity of buy now, pay later (BNPL) credit options.
+Square Inc will purchase buy now, pay later (BNPL) firm Afterpay Ltd for about $29 billion in Australia’s biggest-ever buyout, creating an online payments giant to tap into explosive growth in the niche payments sector.

-The deal will create an online payments powerhouse and help accelerate Afterpay’s growth in the key United States market as well as globally, the companies said on Monday.
+Afterpay has been the bellwether of the niche online payments sector which burst into the mainstream last year as more people, especially youngsters, chose to pay in installments for everyday items during the pandemic.

-Afterpay has been the bellwether of the niche online payments sector which burst into the mainstream last year as more people chose to pay in installments for everyday items during the pandemic.
+Burgeoning popularity, quick uptake among users and relatively loose regulation has led to rapid growth in the sector, and has reportedly even driven Apple Inc to plan a service to let shoppers pay for purchases in installments.

 Article content